uvacobi/rna_seq_lesson/counting.md

 <img src="../assets/images/sam_bam_1.png" width="600px" alt="alignment_star1">

-Additionally tags (or attribute) can be aded to each of of the lines.
-These tags give some aditional information on the alignment.
-The number and type of tags varies between different alinment tools and the settings within these tools.
+Additionally tags (or attribute) can be added to each of of the lines.
+These tags give some additional information on the alignment.
+The number and type of tags varies between different alignment tools and the settings within these tools.
 Here a list of tags that are commonly used.

 | Tag:Type |	Meaning |
 |----------|----------|